Canopy Asks, “Is Phytol Safe to Vape?” Despite Serious Flaws in Their Controversial Paid-For Study.

 So, is phytol safe to vape?

 The study is scientifically problematic in several ways.
 The most blatant is the amount of phytol the lab rats were given.
-The exposure rate translates to a human consuming one vape pen per minute, an impossibility even in the most extreme hypothetical scenario of reckless consumption.
+The exposure rate translates to a human consuming one vape pen per minute for up to six hours, an impossibility even in the most extreme hypothetical scenario of reckless consumption.